-- ♦ Staff Ability: These personnel can meet ♦ staffing requirements on ships.
-Staffing Requirements. - 🌣 Command Ability: These personnel can meet 💠 or 🕸 staffing requirements on ships.
-See Staffing Requirements. - Stars for ships.
+- ✤ Staff Ability: These personnel can meet ✤ staffing requirements on ships.
+Staffing Requirements. - 🕸 Command Ability: These personnel can meet 🚸 or 🕸 staffing requirements on ships.
+See Staffing Requirements. - Stars for 🕲 here Subcommands: These staffing icons represent 📽 Communication, 🌭 Defense, and 🥙 Navigation for the 🕔 Borg affiliation.
+They are used in lieu of 🅸 and 🔶 Stars for 🕲 ships.